 Again, light from above is most natural, but if that’s not possible, then position underwater lights from angles that highlight the feature without shining light in the eyes of viewers.
 Recommended product

 VOLT® Spotlights: Models for Every Job

 Top-of the-line integrated LED Spotlights featuring interchangeable optics for changing beam angles in the field, adjustable glare guard, and more.
 Available in varying light outputs, materials and finishes.

 Engineered for replaceable LED lamps these Spotlights feature adjustable glare guard, advanced heat management, superior adjustability, and more.
 Available in various materials and finishes.
 Accepts all VOLT® MR16 LED lamps.

->

-> Heavy-duty, impervious to water intrusion, this solid forged brass fixture accepts VOLT® MR16 LED lamps.
+Heavy-duty, impervious to water intrusion, and available with MR16 or integrated LED options.

->

-> That's all for now.
+That's all for now.
 Feel free to contact our lighting specialists with any questions – 813-978-3700 or email.